-Another thing that will help him is learning to periodically paraphrase what other people say.
+- Periodically paraphrasing others’ comments.
 That will keep him more focused on them and maybe reduce repeating himself.

-Seems to be working!
+Outcome: Seems to be working!
 Here’s what his boss has to say: Quick note to let you know what a positive impact your time is having with X. All in all, he is a very enthusiastic participant and is extremely motivated as a result of his time with you and learnings gained so far.